nf-core/sarek/docs/usage.md

 > :warning: This params is deprecated -- it will be removed in a future release.
 > Please check: [`--no_gvcf`](#--no_gvcf)

+### --no_gatk_spark

+Use this to disable usage of GATK Spark implementation of their tools in local mode.

 ### --skip_qc